William C. Roberts (pastor): Career

 After leaving Lake Forest, Roberts returned to New York to become the senior secretary of the Presbyterian Board of Missions, where he stayed from 1892 to 1898.
 He was offered the presidency of Centre College by a five-person committee of the school's Board of Trustees some time before June 7, 1898, with the full board confirming his election the following day.
 Roberts attended the June 8 meeting to accept the presidency.
 Centre's presidency had become vacant following the death of William C. Young in September 1896, and Roberts succeeded John C. Fales, the dean of faculty who had been acting as interim president in the intervening period.

 In addition to improving the college grounds and the landscaping of the campus, Roberts oversaw Centre's consolidation with Central University, located in Richmond, Kentucky.
 After it was determined that Centre fell under the jurisdiction of the PCUSA (the "Northern Presbyterian Church"), Central was chartered in 1873 under the auspices of the Presbyterian Church in the United States (PCUS; the "Southern Presbyterian Church").
 From its outset, Central had faced problems with finances and enrollment, both of which had worsened with time.
 As a result, the colleges consolidated, with the Southern Presbyterian Synod formally approving the move on April 23, 1901, and the Central Alumni Association doing the same on June 18.
 The consolidated school began the 1901–1902 academic year as Central University of Kentucky, located in Danville, with Roberts as its president.
-L. H. Blanton, the chancellor of Central at the time of consolidation, became the vice president of the joint institution and remained in that position until 1907.
+Lindsay Hughes Blanton, the chancellor of Central at the time of consolidation, became the vice president of the joint institution and remained in that position until 1907.
 The school later reverted to the name "Centre College of Kentucky" on December 17, 1918.